 - 6 tablespoons cold unsalted butter, cut into small pieces

 - Preheat oven to 375° F. Set a 2-quart baking dish aside.

-- To make the peach filling: Place the peaches, cornstarch, both sugars, and cinnamon in a large bowl.
+- To make the filling: Place the peaches, cornstarch, both sugars, and cinnamon in a large bowl.
 Toss until well combined and set the bowl aside, stirring every so often while you make the biscuit topping.

 - To make the biscuit topping: In a large bowl, whisk the flour, sugar, baking powder, and salt together until well-combined.
 Gently toss in the butter pieces and coat them with the flour mixture.
 Rub the butter in with your fingers (use your thumbs and first two fingers) until the mixture becomes a little crumbly and the butter forms small clumps (coarse meal with the flour) – you’ll need to use a little pressure to get the cold butter to break up so don’t be afraid to “get dirty”.

-- Whisk the egg and cream together in a liquid-measuring cup.
+- Whisk the egg and cream together in a 4-cup liquid-measuring cup.
 Slowly add this mixture to dry ingredients, mixing with a fork until the dough just comes together - it will be wet and sticky.

 - Pour the peach filling into the baking dish.
-Using a large ice cream scoop or a 1/4 cup measuring cup drop clumps of biscuit dough (about 1/2 cup each) over the top of the peaches, gently flattening them out slightly with your fingertips.
+Using a large ice cream scoop or a ¼ cup measuring cup drop clumps of biscuit dough (about ½ cup each) over the top of the peaches, gently flattening them out slightly with your fingertips.
 Sprinkle the biscuit dough with the coarse sugar.

 adapted from Martha Stewart

 This post may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.